zazuko/knowledge-graph-forum/.github/ISSUE_TEMPLATE/kg-forum-cfp.md

 # Would you be open to have the session filmed & published later?
 _Might or might not happen, does absolutely not influence if your session is selected or not.
 YES/NO answer._

+# Screenshot for Social Media

+_For promotion on social media, a picture or screenshot would be great of any form.
+You can drag & drop it in here.
+Note that this will be public so make sure that no confidential data is in the screenshot._